You’re still stuck at home, you’re bored outta your gourd – what are ya gonna do?

 He and his wife, Anne Morrow Lindbergh, fly their airplane throughout Europe in 1938 and 1939.
 He tours aircraft manufacturing plants in France, Germany, Russia and Czechoslovakia, meeting with a veritable Who’s Who of early aviation history.
 In Germany, Lindbergh meets regularly with WWI ace Ernst Udet, has discussions with Inspector General of the Luftwaffe Erhard Milch, meets Dr Willy Messerschmitt, and, unfortunately, receives a medal from Marshall Herman Goering.
 In France he meets with Guy la Chambre, the Minister of Air, Paul Reynaud, the future Prime Minister of France, and Edouard Daladier, the Prime Minister of France.
 In Czechoslovakia, he meets President Eduard Benes.

-Lindbergh and the family moved back to the United States.
-General Hap Arnold, commander of the Army Air Corps contacted him and requested that he returns to active duty in the Air Corps as a Colonel.
+In 1939m Lindbergh and the family moved back to the United States.
+General Hap Arnold, commander of the Army Air Corps contacted him and requested him to return to active duty in the Air Corps as a Colonel.
+Lindbergh remained active, engaging in inspections of various air bases, and meetings involving future military aircraft.